Wrongful Death Settlement Calculator

 For example, in a fatal car accident, it is easy to prove due care.
 Traffic law requires all drivers to take due care to avoid car accidents while driving.
 You must also prove that the driver neglected this duty and that their negligence caused the fatal accident.
 You must prove that the fatality occurred as a direct result of the accident.

 Trial success is difficult to predict.
-If you do succeed at trial, you may be able to recover more than the settlement offer amount.
+If you do succeed at trial, you may be able to recover more than the settlement offer amount, but only if you obtain qualified legal representation.

 Do I Need A Wrongful Death Attorney?